Živilė Rezgytė: Biography

 Rezgytė was born and raised in Klaipėda, Lithuania.
 She trained as a rhythmic gymnast and, in 1996, competed in the 1996 Rhythmic Gymnastics European Championships in both the individual and team categories.
 The next year, she competed in the 1997 World Rhythmic Gymnastics Championships in Berlin, representing Lithuania in the individual category.
 She also competed in the Rhythmic Gymnastics Grand Prix.

 She immigrated to the United States, taking up residency in New York City, in the early 2000s.
 She later became an American citizen.

 On September 25, 2014, Rezgytė met Andrew Giuliani while attending a New York Yankees game at Yankee Stadium.
-They were married on July 14, 2017 in a Catholic ceremony celebrated by Monsignor Alan Placa at the Church of St. Joseph in Greenwich Village.
+They were married on July 14, 2017, in a Catholic ceremony celebrated by Monsignor Alan Placa at the Church of St. Joseph in Greenwich Village.
+Their daughter Grace Juzefa was born in 2021.